mutable-learning/notes/pages/Algorithms.md

-- List of pages tagged with #Algorithms
+- All pages tagged with #Algorithms
-	- all defined algorithms needed for the subject
+	- list of named algorithms needed for the subject